scottpudwill/myrepo/README.md

-The construction of the Great Ocean Road in Australia, completed in 1932, is considered one of the world's most scenic coastal drives, attracting tourists and travelers from around the globe.
+The development of the interstate highway system in the United States, initiated by President Dwight D. Eisenhower in the 1950s, revolutionized long-distance travel and commerce, connecting cities and regions across the country.